 Meet & Greet: twice a month, at two different times and two different venues, guests are invited to to find out more about the Club and its activities, and get to know some established members.

 New Member Welcome Get-Togethers: these normally take place every two months depending on the number of new members.
-Our Membership Secretary hosts these activities in her home.
+Monika, our Membership Secretary, hosts these activities in her home.
 New members have the chance to get to know each other, representatives of the Executive Committee or coordinators of the Club’s Special Interest and Neighbourhood Groups.

 Social Events: these large events are organised four or five times a year, usually with a cultural, historical or social theme.
 They include the Annual General Meeting in spring, a picnic or BBQ in the summer and a festive event in December.
 In 2016, we also visited the South African and the Spanish Embassies, the exhibition El Siglo de Oro @ the Gemäldegalerie, and members celebrated the Chinese Full Moon Festival at a member’s home.

 International Visits: the Club’s International Coordinators arrange the visits of other International Women’s Clubs (IWCs) to Berlin or they organise visits abroad for BIWC members.